The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material

 \section{Abstract}

-The recent discovery of examples of intermediate-mass helium stars have offered new insights into interacting binaries.
+The recent discovery of examples of intermediate-mass helium stars has offered new insights into interacting binaries.
 These observations will allow significant improvements in our understanding of helium stars.
-However, in the creation of these stars their companions may accrete a significant amount of helium-rich stellar material.
-These creates stars with unusual composition profiles -- stars with helium-rich cores, hydrogen-rich lower envelopes and a helium-rich outer envelope.
-Thus the mean molecular weight reaches a minimum in the the middle of the star rather than continuously decreasing outwards in mass.
-To demonstrate this structure we present Cambridge STARS model calculations of an example interacting binary systems where the helium-rich material is transferred, and compare it to one where the composition of the accreted mass is fixed to the companion's surface composition.
-We show that the helium-rich material leads to the accretor being 0.2 dex hotter and 0.15 dex more luminous than models where the composition is not helium rich.
-We use a simple BPASS v2.2 population model to estimate that helium-rich mass transfer occurs in 23 per cent of massive binaries that undergo mass transfer.
-This suggests this is a common process.
-This binary process has implications for the discrepancy between spectroscopic and gravitational masses of stars, the production of ionizing photons and possibly the modelling of high redshift galaxies.
+However, in the creation of these stars, their companions may accrete a significant amount of helium-rich stellar material.
+This leads to stars with unusual composition profiles -- stars with helium-rich cores, hydrogen-rich lower envelopes, and a helium-rich outer envelope.
+Thus, the mean molecular weight reaches a minimum in the middle of the star rather than continuously decreasing outward in mass.
+To demonstrate this structure, we present Cambridge STARS model calculations of an example interacting binary system where helium-rich material is transferred, and compare it to one where the composition of the accreted mass is fixed to the companion's surface composition.
+We show that the helium-rich material leads to the accretor being 0.15~dex hotter and 0.1~dex more luminous than models where the composition is not helium-rich.
+If we allow for thermohaline mixing, we find that the luminosity difference remains, but the accretor is now only 0.07~dex hotter.
+We use a simple BPASS v2.2 population model to estimate that helium-rich mass transfer occurs in 23~per~cent of massive binaries that undergo mass transfer.
+This suggests that this is a common process.
+This binary process has implications for the discrepancy between spectroscopic and gravitational masses of stars and may answer some open questions in stellar astrophysics.